CaptainExoplanet/Astro585Project/README.md

 Testing functions are provided for serial and parallel code in testing_utilities.jl and testing_utilities_parallel.jl, respectively.
 For a simple, timed test, run run_serial_tests.jl or run_parallel_tests.jl.

+two files (serial-version.pbs and parallel-version.pbs) are provided for running on the lionx clusters at Penn State.

 Earlier versions of the code are provided in the EarlyAttempts subdirectory and can be ignored.